 The smell of polished wood and a strong fragrance in church.
 Hot, vibrant atmosphere.
 Caught in the moment, dancing.
 Embracing the power and religious trances.
 A swirling yellow light in the fiery red – must be Jim’s Holy Ghost.

 Green for the Guyana jungle.
 Because of Jim and his influence, purple flowers emerge from the grass and create a flow of grape potion.
 The potion mixes with blood from Jim’s gunshot wound.
 The flowers are blooming and dying at the same time to show the final moments of Jonestown on 18th November 1978.

 The path of life with multiple choices.
 A crossroads that zigzags for the journey of a lifetime.
 Trying to see the way clearer to the path of freedom.
 Here I prominently picture the final entertainment evening in Jonestown on 17th November 1978.

 Marceline’s voice is dark and morbid but the song itself presents a pink, sweet image.
 Could it be a combination of her love for the babies and their tragic end?

 A purple background predicts the poison deaths while a distorted piano plays across the canvas.
 The voices and tune have a foreboding sadness I cannot describe, but as the song goes on, there is positivity.
 All hope is not lost.
 There is an uplifting feeling in the closure of the album, shown in the endless piano.

 (Jolene McDonald is a regular contributor to this site.
+Her collected works on this site are here.
 She has also been the admin of the Facebook group Jim Jones Cult Leader since February 2018, and is the creator of a blog – the Jim Jones Information Blog – to share some of the informative posts from the group.
-The posts from the blog also appear here.)
+She may be reached at email@example.com.)